srhumir/Storm-Analysis/Readme.md

 ![](Readme_files/figure-markdown_strict/unnamed-chunk-16-1.png)<!-- -->
-One can see that the most harmful type of weather event has been Tornado and after that with a big difference comes heat and flood.
+One can see that the most harmful type of weather event has been Tornado and after that with a big difference come heat and flood.

 #### Econimical expenses

 Economical expenses consists of property damages and cropland damages.
-We draw a bar plot showing cropland damages on the top of property damage.
-Three of the event types make considerably more damage with respect to others so I plotted then on the right most of the plot with different scale and color.
-The total damage of them are written in million dollars inside their corresponding bars.
+We draw a barplot showing cropland damages on the top of property damage.
+Three of the event types make considerably more damage with respect to others, so I plotted them on the right most of the plot with different scale and color.
+The total damage made by them are written in million dollars inside their corresponding bars.

-First of all the data are subset with just the damages over 10 million dollars for the sake of simplicity of the plot.
+First of all the data are subset with just the damages over 10 million dollars for the sake of simplicity.

     SevereDamage <- subset(DamageType, TotalDamage >= 1e7)
     SevereDamage <- arrange(SevereDamage, desc(TotalDamage))

-Then the plot will be drown.
+Then the plot will be drawn.
 Some computations need to be done to put the outlires on the right with different scale

     newdamage <- SevereDamage[,c("PropDamage","CropDamage")]/1e9